 Mom-cations: A Much-Deserved Parenting Pause

-People are traveling again, take a much-deserved time out for your family's MVP (you!) and decompress with your besties!
+People are traveling again, so take a much-deserved time out for your family's MVP (you!) and decompress with your besties!

-My friends and I wanted to celebrate our 10 year anniversary of connecting with each other, which coincided with our first-borns all turning 10.
+My friends and I wanted to celebrate our 10-year anniversary of connecting with each other, which coincided with our first-borns all turning 10.
 We embarked on a girls trip to Sea Island, Georgia where we enjoyed long, lazy dinners, tennis, bike rides, pool time, a walk on the beach (where we expected to find sand dollars, but did not), and a beautiful spa day.
-We may have even crashed a wedding (congrats Beau and Julia!!)… Being able to reminisce on the past 10 years, and plan for the future was priceless- all without being interrupted by children, cutting anyone’s food, or refereeing any fights.
+We may have even crashed a wedding (congrats Beau and Julia!!)… Being able to reminisce on the past 10 years and plan for the future was priceless — all without being interrupted by children, cutting anyone’s food, or refereeing any fights.

-Momcations are easy to plan when one of your dear friends is Cassandra Doyle, a travel planner and owner of Cassandra Doyle’s Must Love Travel since 2013.
-Cassandra has planned over half a dozen trips for my family over the last 6 years, for Disney World and other locations.
-In 2014 she began running “Girlfriend Getaways” to Disney World, on cruises, and to the Caribbean.
-When she offered the chance for a moms-only experience of Walt Disney World in 2017, I jumped on board… and went back with her again in 2019!
 Disney was a completely different experience in adult company.
-We got to enjoy Food & Wine Fest at EPCOT, and experience each ride and attraction for ourselves without having to worry about counting heads to make sure all of the kids were with us, deciding who gets to pick the next ride, and which picky eater was only going to eat nuggets again because they didn’t love the menu at the restaurant.
-We tried out the new adult makeover at Bibbidi Bobbidi Boutique (currently not open) and hit up the Very Merry Christmas Party, too!
+We got to enjoy Food & Wine Fest at EPCOT, and experience each ride and attraction for ourselves, without having to worry about counting heads to make sure all of the kids were with us, deciding who gets to pick the next ride, and which picky eater was only going to eat nuggets again because they didn’t love the menu at the restaurant.
+We tried out the new adult makeover at Bibbidi Bobbidi Boutique and hit up the Very Merry Christmas Party, too!
 (The Christmas Party is currently being run as the Disney Very Merriest After Hours event.)

-Cassandra sums up why our momcations are so rejuvenating, “Our annual Girlfriend Getaway is filled with laughter, excitement, and childhood wonder.
-Traveling together strengthens our bond, enables us to escape reality for a shot time, and allows us to enjoy a great getaway,” Cassandra encourages her clients and friends to enjoy group trips as cost-effective opportunities to explore the world on a budget.
+Cassandra sums up why our mom-cations are so rejuvenating, “Our annual Girlfriend Getaway is filled with laughter, excitement, and childhood wonder.
+Traveling together strengthens our bond, enables us to escape reality for a shot time, and allows us to enjoy a great getaway.”
+Cassandra encourages her clients and friends to enjoy group trips as cost-effective opportunities to explore the world on a budget.

 Cassandra agrees, “Not only does a weekend getaway give you something to look forward to, on your return home you will have a fresh perspective.
 And your family will have a new respect for you as a busy mom and all that you do for your family every day of the year.
 Except, of course, on girlfriends getaway weekend!”
 So save up and go, you deserve it!